Real Estate Industry Continues Homeland Security Awareness Campaign

 Are You Ready?

-"Are You Ready?" ads from the Real Estate ISAC have appeared in ISAC member-organization publications.
+"Are You Ready?" ads from the Real Estate ISAC have appeared in ISAC member-organization and other publications.
 The ads encourage every real estate business and every building to have an emergency preparedness and recovery plan, test it and maintain it.

 Among the steps you can take: